Summer Skincare Tips to Shield Your Skin from Heat and Sunburn.

 Cut a new aloe leaf.

-Chill in refrigerator for ten to fifteen minutes for cooling effect.
+Chill in the refrigerator for ten to fifteen minutes for a cooling effect.

 Use gel directly on inflamed or sunburned skin three times daily.